hunxmeow367cuds-hugs/trung0056/README.md

   `(*>﹏<*)′-🔆💫- my name or call : hunx /hongngocj^^ (my name irl..)~~~///(^v^)\\\~~~

-  =🔆💫-gender:lesbian or straight ^^!!
+  =🔆💫-[gender:lesbian or straight ^^!![

-  =🔆💫birthday: secret ( June 11, 2015) --im very young, but that doesn't matter!!-- .v -(┬┬﹏┬┬)
+  =🔆💫[birthday: secret ( June 11, 2015) --im very young, but that doesn't matter!!-- .v -(┬┬﹏┬┬)]

-  -🔆💫hobbies: drawing , paint and talk with you ^^~~ let`s hugg ✪ ω ✪
+  -🔆💫[hobbies: drawing , paint and talk with you ^^~~ let`s hugg ✪ ω ✪]

+  ﹉﹉﹉﹉﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉﹉﹉﹉

-  -💫🔆plz don't say hurtful things to me... cuzz that will make me cry !!>,<
+  -💫🔆[plz don't say hurtful things to me... cuzz that will make me cry !!>,< [and I'm a little childish, so please don't say anything that will hurt me!..]🥹

+  -💫🔆[I'm very annoying, so please don't hate me.] [you can confide in me,i will be here to listen.]🥹

- 🥹[ im very friendly to talk to .cuz im a little/hurt girl:3]  🥹 [If I'm in Pony Town and I use a "..." at the end of a sentence, it means I'm going through something very sad.] [, plz comfort me..] 🥹
+ -💫🔆🥹[ im very friendly to talk to .cuz im a little/hurt girl:3]  🥹 [If I'm in Pony Town and I use a "..." at the end of a sentence, it means I'm going through something very sad.] [, plz comfort me..] 🥹

     ﹉﹉﹉﹉﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉﹉﹉﹉